augcog/ISAACS_Jetson/README.md

 - `source devel/setup.bash` this tells ROS to use this workspace.
 Run this command on every new terminal you open for running ROS stuff.
 Alternatively, add `cd $HOME/row_catkin_ws && source devel/setup.bash` to your `.bashrc` file so it will run this command for you every time you open a new terminal.

 ### Installing other ROS Packages
 - ROS Bridge, for sending data to other computers on the network, namely VR interface (or ISAACS server in the future). `sudo apt-get install ros-melodic-rosbridge-server`

+## Help

+### Troubleshooting
+- Just try this again `source ~/ros_catkin_ws/devel.bash`
+- **Compilation failing?
+"Could not find a package..."** Looks like you're still missing a dependency!
+Google the name of it + "ros" and find how to install it.
+Also try searching for it in the [ROS Index](https://index.ros.org/).
+It may be a ROS package or a system dependency (choose accordingly during the search)
+- **Compilation Failing after git pull?
+Did someone add a new package?** Maybe the new package you pulled was a git submodule.
+So run this again from the instructions above: `git submodule update --init --recursive`
+- **Installing a new ROS package in this repo?** Have its dependencies automatically downloaded using `rosdep install --from-paths src --ignore-src -r -y` found [here](http://wiki.ros.org/rosdep#Install_dependency_of_all_packages_in_the_workspace)

+### Tips & tricks
+- **Want to see info about *catkin build* beforehand?** Use `catkin build --dry-run`
+- **If you want to install new ros packages:** that don't have installation instructions, they would either be a git repo you need to clone, or the BETTER way is through an apt-get installation, like we installed **ros bridge** above.
+Sometimes you gotta guess the name so usually it follows this format `sudo apt-get install ros-<ROS_version>-<package_name>`.
+Google around!